gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <li><span class="label label-warning">Optional</span> Add a “Section” hidden value in the feedback code. <br>

-Consider including this value when you are adding the feedback tool to multiple pages on the same topic, such as “passports” or “employment insurance”.
 This is useful when you want to download feedback for multiple pages at the same time. <br>

+Consider including this value when you are adding the feedback tool to multiple pages on the same topic, such as “passports” or “employment insurance”. <br>

 This is a unilingual value - enter the same section value to your English and French pages.<br>